Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/More_about_the_Suspense_component.md

 This will avoid hiding existing content.
 However, any newly rendered `Suspense` boundaries will still immediately display fallbacks to avoid blocking the UI and let the user see the content as it becomes available.

-**React will only prevent unwanted fallbacks during non-urgent updates**.
+==React will only prevent unwanted fallbacks during non-urgent updates.
 It will not delay a render if it’s the result of an urgent update.
-You must opt in with an API like [`startTransition`](https://beta.reactjs.org/reference/react/startTransition) or [`useDeferredValue`](https://beta.reactjs.org/reference/react/useDeferredValue).
+You must opt in with an API like [`startTransition`](https://beta.reactjs.org/reference/react/startTransition) or [`useDeferredValue`](https://beta.reactjs.org/reference/react/useDeferredValue).==

 If your router is integrated with Suspense, it should wrap its updates into [`startTransition`](https://beta.reactjs.org/reference/react/startTransition) automatically.